Torsion subgroups of small cancellation groups: Introduction

+The theorem may be seen as a small cancellation counterpart of a (still) conjectural feature of CAT$(0)$ groups (see \cite{Swe99}).
+Note however that in our result we allow the presentations to be infinite.
+We direct the reader to an extensive discussion in \cite{HaeOsa} on torsion subgroups and related \emph{locally elliptic} (that is, every element fixes a point) actions on ``nonpositively curved" complexes.
+Theorem~\ref{thm:tA} establishes a particular case of \cite[Meta-Conjecture and Conjecture]{HaeOsa}.

-In fact, it is conjectured in \cite{HaeOsa} that locally elliptic (that is, every element fixes a point) actions of finitely generated groups on finitely dimensional nonpositively curved complexes (in particular, on simply connected small cancellation complexes) have global fixed points.
-This problem is strongly related to various other questions concerning nonpositively curved groups, in particular to the automatic continuity (see Theorem~\ref{thm:tC} below) and to the Tits Alternative (see e.g.\ \cite{OsPrz21} for recent advancements concerning the Tits Alternative for small cancellation groups and for further references).
-Our approach to proving Theorem~\ref{thm:tA} goes along the same path: Theorem~\ref{thm:tA} is an immediate consequence of the following.
+In fact, it is conjectured in \cite{HaeOsa} that locally elliptic actions of finitely generated groups on finitely dimensional nonpositively curved complexes (in particular, on simply connected small cancellation complexes) have global fixed points.
+This problem is strongly related to various other questions concerning nonpositively curved groups, in particular to the automatic continuity (see Theorem~\ref{thm:tC} below) and to the Tits Alternative (see e.g.\ \cite{OsPrz21,OsPrz22} for recent advancements concerning the Tits Alternative for small cancellation groups and for further references).
+Our approach goes along the same path: Theorem~\ref{thm:tA} is an immediate consequence of the following result.

-\begin{theorem} Let $X$ be a simply connected \cftfs small cancellation complex.
+\begin{theorem} Let $X$ be a simply connected \aotors small cancellation complex.
 Let $G$ be a group acting on $X$ by automorphisms such that the action induces a free action on the $1$-skeleton $X^{1}$ of $X$.
-If the group action of $G$ on $X$ is locally elliptic, then it has a global fixed point.
-Moreover $G$ is finite. \end{theorem}
+If the action is locally elliptic, then $G$ is a finite cyclic group.
+In particular, $G$ fixes a $2$-cell of $X$. \end{theorem}